madvn/neural_nets_from_scratch/README.md

 - [ ] RNN traninng with feedback alignment [2]

+### Dependencies
+Numpy and Matplotlib - planning to use [JAX](https://github.com/google/jax) for some of the grad operations.

 ### References
 [1] Lillicrap, Timothy P., et al. Random synaptic feedback weights support error backpropagation for deep learning.
 Nature communications 7 (2016): 13276